 Loss of motion, especially the ability to rotate the hip

 Pain or loss of function limits or prohibits performing normal activities, such as bathing, preparing meals, doing household chores, and walking

 Continuously disrupted sleep

 Difficulty rising from a seated position

 Total hip arthroplasty (THA, or total hip replacement) is usually performed on adults after other therapies like weight loss, walking aids, medications, and physical therapy have failed to provide relief and restore function.
 A hip replacement may be needed because of:

-- Osteonecrosis (avascular necrosis) - when there isn't enough blood supplied to the ball portion of the hip joint, such as might result from a dislocation or fracture, the bone collapses and deforms
+Osteonecrosis (avascular necrosis) - when there isn't enough blood supply to the ball portion of the hip joint, such as might result from a dislocation or fracture, the bone collapses and deforms